arunimarwaha/arunimarwaha/README.md

-# Hi, I'm Arunima 👋
+Hi, I'm Arunima

 **Data & Business Analyst | Economist**

-Curious and analytically driven professional with 3+ years of turning complex economic and operational data into decision-ready insights.
+I am Curious and analytically driven professional with 3+ years of turning complex economic and operational data into decision-ready insights.
 Skilled in Python, R, SQL, and STATA, with experience processing datasets of 3M+ observations, automating reporting workflows by 90%+, and building dashboards, KPI frameworks, and analytical outputs for stakeholder decision-making.

 ---